 All inbound and outbound data communication traffic with the Passportal Cloud happens over TLS 1.2 using 2048-bit SHA256 SSL certificates to ensure the protection of your data in transit.

 Passportal services are hosted on Amazon Web Services (AWS) which proudly boasts some of the highest security classifications and compliance certifications.
 Our system has been architected with redundancy, resilience, and security at every point from gateways and web services to database clusters and automation servers.

 Furthermore, in the US Passportal is designed, architected and resides in multiple AWS facilities that provide for both replication of secured data, ensuring maximum uptime and security should a failure in a single environment occur.
-The Passportal Cloud guarantees 99.99% uptime so that your data is available when you need it.

 Amazon S3 Storage Security

 Some documents, Runbooks in particular, are stored in a semi-public S3 bucket.
 In order to prevent unauthorized access to a company's runbook containing potentially sensitive information, we apply the following measures: